2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

 +++

 On Amazon Web Services (AWS), Krossboard works as a standalone EC2 virtual machine.
-As of current version each instance of Krossboard automatically discovers and handles EKS clusters on a per [AWS region](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) basis.
+Each instance of Krossboard automatically discovers and handles EKS clusters on a per [AWS region](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) basis.

-This guide describes step-by-step how to setup an instance of Krossboard for an AWS region.
+This guide describes step-by-step how to deploy and configure an instance of Krossboard for an AWS region.

 ## Before you begin
 This guide should be straightforward to follow, assuming that:

 * You have a basic level of practice with AWS concepts.
-* You have access to an AWS account with sufficient permissions, to create and assign AWS IAM roles, and to create EC2 instances from AWS Marketplace.
+* You have access to an AWS account with sufficient permissions to:
+  * Create and assign AWS IAM roles;
+  * Create EC2 instances from AWS Marketplace.
-* You have access to AWS Management Console, though you can later adapt the steps for a scripted/automated deployment.
+  * Use AWS Management Console, though the steps can be adapted for a scripted/automated deployment.
-* You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your EKS clusters; this level of access is required to configure RBAC settings that Krossboard needs.
+* You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your EKS clusters.

 ## Step 1: Select an AWS region
 Krossboard discovers and handles EKS clusters as a per region basics.